How to Load Weather Data Using Python?

 import sys

-The first part of the code sets up some parameters to customize the weather data that is retrieved.
+The first part of our script sets up the parameters to download the weather data, which will modify the base URL.

 ApiKey='YOUR_API_KEY'